Megan here. My oldest baby turns five tomorrow.

-How can I teach my baby to sit?
+How can I help my baby learn to sit?

-Just like every other skill, practice makes perfect!
+Just like every other skill, practice is key!
 Practice sitting on a carpet or soft flooring multiple times a day as early as 4 months.
-Place a toy or small drum between baby's legs to give him something on which to focus.
-Put a Boppy or other pillow around his back in case he falls, and watch closely until he is really steady in case he falls over.
-If you don't want to use a pillow, place your hand around his torso or on his back until he gets stronger.
+Place a toy or small drum between baby's legs to give them something on which to focus.
+Put a Boppy or other pillow around their back in case he falls, and watch closely until they are really steady in case they fall over.
+If you don't want to use a pillow, place your hand around their torso or on their back until they get stronger.

 How long does my baby need to sit on the floor to be sitting "well enough" for solids?

-Baby shouldn't immediately topple over when placed on the floor.
-If baby can sit unassisted for at least 20-30 seconds on the floor, try a high chair.
+Baby shouldn't immediately topple over when placed on the floor., but there's no true guideline.
+Just try putting them on the floor and watch if they can stay upright for a bit.
+If they immediately topple over, they're probably not ready yet.
 Ensure that baby doesn't lean in the high chair or doesn't seem floppy or uncoordinated.

 How do I know if my child's in a good position in his feeding chair?

-What if my child seems unsteady or uncomfortable in a high chair, even though he can sit on the floor unassisted?
+What if my child seems unsteady or uncomfortable in a high chair, even though they can sit on the floor unassisted?